This workshop is at capacity. No further spaces are available.

 Appropriate for both new and experienced meditators, this workshop will focus on the intersection of Buddhist psychology and Western psychotherapy.
 As a Western psychiatrist who was first schooled in Buddhism, Mark Epstein brings his experience as a therapist to his understanding of insight meditation.
 He will speak about the writing of, and the thinking behind, his latest two books, The Trauma of Everyday Life and Advice Not Given: A Guide to Getting Over Yourself, and will encourage discussion, Q&As and meditation practice.

 Your registration includes one hard-cover copy of Mark Epstein’s newest book: Advice Not Given: A Guide to Getting Over Yourself.
-Additional copies will be available to purchase.

 Dr. Mark Epstein is a psychiatrist in private practice in New York City and the author of a number of books about the interface of Buddhism and psychotherapy, including The Trauma of Everyday Life, Thoughts without a Thinker and Going to Pieces without Falling Apart.
 He received his undergraduate and medical degrees from Harvard University.